cisagov/ScubaGear/baselines/exo.md

 # CISA M365 Security Configuration Baseline for Exchange Online

 Microsoft Exchange Online provides users easy access to their email and supports organizational meetings, contacts, and calendars.
+This Secure Configuration Baseline (SCB) provides specific policies to strengthen Exchange Online security.

 Many admin controls for Exchange Online are found in the **Exchange admin center**.
 However, several of the